decentral1se/tasty-discover/README.md

 ### Status
 So far, this package is only a hackage candidate.
 I'd like to see that change shortly but for now, to use this package in your projects, you'll need to get it from Github.
-See the [installation section][install-discover] for more details.
+See the [project integration][project-integration] for more details.

 ### Examples